GautaA/Clustros/README.md

 ## Usage

 ## Multi-Cluster Support & Secure Access

-This tool supports multiple clusters and SSH tunneling for secure API access.
+This tool supports multiple clusters and SSH tunneling if the Kuberenetes API port on the remote machine running the cluster is not opened.
 All cluster and SSH info is stored in `clustros.yaml` (see below for security advice).

 ### Example usage